sammed123-code/MyCodeWorkspace/README.md

 # MyCodeWorkspace
-This is readme file. and Python code. print("Hello")
+This is readme file. and have all Python codes that I've written.